Finding shared approaches to assess, enable and accelerate impact on society

 Martin Kirk (Chair)

-President of the Canadian Association of Research Administration
+Former president Canadian Association of Research Administration

 Executive Director of Research Impact